Appendix A: RISCV

 Linker Command

-Different HW platforms have their memory map for their RISCV architecture.
-As result, their HW may need to initialize $sp, $pc and $gp … .
-GNU linker command language [15] provides user’s memory map to their HW.
+Different HW platforms have their own memory map for the RISCV architecture.
+As a result, their HW may need to initialize $sp, $pc, $gp, and others.
+The GNU linker command language [15] allows users to specify the memory map for their HW.

-The crt0.S and riscv64-virt.ld in lbt/exlbt/riscv modified from origin as follows,
+The crt0.S and riscv64-virt.ld in lbt/exlbt/riscv are modified from the original as follows:

 riscv$ pwd